-The fat that I’m rendering in this instructable is deer fat, but you can use fat trimmed from store bought meat also, of course.
+The fat that I’m rendering here is deer fat, but you can use cow fat, hog fat or even fat trimmed from store bought meat.
+Rendered fat from a cow is tallow, and rendered fat from a hog or pig is lard.

 When you trim your fat, make sure to get only fat, no meat or flesh.
-Any meat cooked in your renderings will give the final product an off smell and definitely won’t be anything you want to rub all over your body if you make soap out of it.
+Any meat cooked in your renderings will give the final product an off smell.
+Rendered fat can be “washed” to eliminate smell, (even rancid lard or tallow can be fixed) but the smell from meat cooked into your renderings won’t ever go away enough.
+I’ll go into “washing” already rendered fat in a later post.

 Cut your trimmed fat into small cubes (approximately 1/8 inch).

-Place cubed fat into a pot along with a couple Tablespoons of water to get the fat started without burning.
+Place cubed fat into a pot along with a little bit of water to get the fat started without burning.
 Don’t worry about having water in your rendered fat as this small amount of water will evaporate off during the cooking process.
-Turn your burner to a relatively low setting.
-On my stove, I use #2 on the dial.
+Turn your burner to low.

 Keep stirring as the fat starts to cook, making sure that none sticks to the bottom of the pot and that all the pieces are getting warmed.
 Here’s a little of how the progression should look: